-2022 GMC Hummer EV Debuts Today: See The Livestream Right Here
+2022 GMC Hummer EV Debuts Today: See The Livestream And Pre-Show Right Here

 It's Hummer time!
-The livestream will start at 8 PM Eastern.
+Our pre-show livestream starts at 7:30 PM Eastern, a half hour before the reveal begins at 8 PM Eastern.

-We’ve seen a total of zero spy shots with the resurrected Hummer, and the few teasers published by GMC haven’t exactly been revealing.
-The long wait is nearly over as the wraps are coming off later today when the “world’s first all-electric supertruck” will show whether it has what it takes to go after the Tesla Cybertruck.
+We’ve seen a total of zero spy shots of the resurrected Hummer EV, and the few teasers published by GMC haven’t exactly been revealing.
+The long wait is nearly over as the wraps are coming off at 8 PM EST today when the “world’s first all-electric supertruck” will show whether it has what it takes to go after the Tesla Cybertruck.

+Watch the livestream right here at 8 PM EST, and come early for a pre-show at 7:30 PM EST where Motor1.com and InsideEVs editors will discuss the Hummer EV's arrival while we wait together for GMC's livestream to begin.

-Ditching its gas-guzzling past, the all-new Hummer will ride the truck wave and also try to bank on the growing demand for EVs.
+Ditching its gas-guzzling past, the all-new Hummer EV will ride the truck wave and also try to bank on the growing demand for EVs.
 GMC has disclosed some juicy numbers to ease the wait, promising up to 1,000 horsepower and an unbelievable 11,500 pound-feet (15,592 Newton-meters) of torque.
 However, the latter number is likely the amount of torque at the wheels, so it is motor torque multiplied through the transmission's drive ratio.

-Crazy torque number aside, the revival of the Hummer will have some serious pulling power courtesy of up to three electric motors enabling a 0 to 60 mph (96 km/h) in three seconds.
+Crazy torque number aside, the revival of the Hummer will have some serious pulling power courtesy of up to three electric motors enabling 0 to 60 miles per hour (96 km/h) in three seconds.
 That’s supercar-like acceleration in a vehicle that certainly won’t be as light as some of the high-end performance machines from Italy or Britain.

 GMC has shown us some of the aces up its sleeve, including a nifty Crab Mode that will turn all four wheels in the same direction.
 Available as optional equipment, the four-wheel steering system should make what we assume will be a large vehicle easier to maneuver, especially when parking in a tight spot.
 We’re hoping to learn more about this feature during tonight’s reveal.